 Note: In the case of the USA, once you have moved to your home country, you will only pay US taxes on US-Situs assets if you are a non-resident.
 Thus, if distributions are small, you could fall into the lowest US bracket and essentially pay 0%.
 Also, if your worldwide income is taxed in your home country then this amount must be added to your gross income (less any exemptions/credits).
 The DTAA (Double Tax Avoidance Agreement) also comes into play here.

 - Monthly Pension: Now, primarily the brokerage has to withhold 30% from the monthly distributions if there’s no taxation treaty signed between the home country and USA.
 However, in case of India, there is a DTAA signed with the USA that dictates that you’ll only pay the taxes on your 401(k) pension in India (where you will be a resident after moving back).
 However, you are still required to file the tax returns in the USA.

 Taxation is a very complex subject and often requires expert advisory before moving ahead.
-To get expert opinion on taxation regarding 401(k), you can contact us using the button below.
+Now, Ask our expert directly on WhatsApp using the button below and clear your queries on taxation regarding 401(k) instantly.
 Also, visit our blog and youtube channel for more details.

 401k is an excellent option for ANYONE, even for persons on H1B visa, determined to return to India after a few years.
 In short, as long as you are in a tax bracket higher than 10%, 401k is a good option.

 The answer is yes, it is legal to do stock trading and it is also a very simple process to begin doing so.
 In order to begin stock trading, you will need to have a Social Security Number in order to register with stockbrokers such as Scottrade, Ameritrade, or TradeKing.
 Registering with a stockbroker will create your personal account to buy and sell stocks with.